cjmx/cjmx/README.md

 Once connected, cjmx supports all the same behaviors as with a local connection.

 For a more secure connection, it is recommended you run with SSL and/or with username authentication.
-Usernames can be specified as the optional second paramter of the 'remote-connect' command:
+Usernames can be specified as the optional second parameter of the 'remote-connect' command:

     cjmx remote-connect server:7091 admin